-To activate any CorePlus configuration changes made so far, we need to select the Save and Activate option from the Configuration menu.
+To activate any CorePlus configuration changes made so far, we need to select the Save and Activate option from the Configuration menu (this process is also sometimes referred to as deploying a configuration).

 A dialog is then presented to confirm that the new configuration is to become the running configuration.